 At this moment, there are only two airports handling international flights: the Phnom Penh International Airport and the Siem Reap International Airport.
 The former one is the largest airport in Cambodia while the latter is the busiest one in terms of passenger traffic for it is located near the famous tourist site, Angkor Wat.
 With transnational flights, it’s pretty convenient to travel between Asian countries like China, Vietnam, Laos and Thailand.
-If you are on the mood of doing a fantastic Indochina tour, have a look at our selected 18-Day Colorful Thailand, Cambodia & Vietnam.
+If you are in the mood of doing a fantastic Indochina tour, check this sample itinerary out!

 Indochina Odyssey Tours helps arrange flights for those taking our tour service or wanting a flight ticket to the next destination.